Category: Flow Cells

 • CC4 Electrochemical Sensor Cell

-The sensor is formed on a corundum ceramic base.
-The structure consists of two platinum working electrodes (Pt WE) and an integrated Thermistor on the opposite side covered by a dielectric layer.
-This sensor is then integrated with a specialised cell to create the CC4.
+The CC4 sensor is formed on a corundum ceramic base.
+The structure consists of two platinum working electrodes (Pt WE) and an integrated thermistor on the opposite side covered by a dielectric protection layer.

 Read more